odradev/awesome-zero-knowledge/README.md

 * [Navigating the ZK ecosystem: A taxonomy.](https://public-goods.medium.com/navigating-the-zk-ecosystem-a-taxonomy-7324a88628a9) - article by public goods society from February 2023.
 * [Removing the need for trust](https://medium.com/@richardchen_81235/removing-the-need-for-trust-ab5bee14d2fa) - article by Richard Chen from February 2023.
 * [PLONK by Hand - part 1](https://research.metastate.dev/plonk-by-hand-part-1/), [part 2](https://research.metastate.dev/plonk-by-hand-part-2-the-proof/) and [part 3](https://research.metastate.dev/plonk-by-hand-part-3-verification/) - an article deeply explaining PLONK from September and October 2020.
+* [zkEVM Explained.
+What It Is and Why It Matters](https://changehero.medium.com/zkevm-explained-what-it-is-and-why-it-matters-dcb80f9c6b39) - article by ChangeHero from February 2023.
+* [Zero Knowledge Proofs: Unlocking the Potential of Blockchain Technology](https://medium.com/@geniidata/zero-knowledge-proofs-unlocking-the-potential-of-blockchain-technology-9d5a3718ddcb) - article by GeniiData from February 2023.
+* [[Rollup Series] Part 1: Scroll, the Dream of a Native zkEVM](https://medium.com/a41-ventures/rollup-series-part-1-scroll-the-dream-of-a-native-zkevm-d02a7d1bd45c) - article by 100y from February 2023.
+* [Firmly bullish on Ethereum zkRollups, even if the bear market bottom is not yet reached](https://medium.com/@frederickkang/firmly-bullish-on-ethereum-zkrollups-even-if-the-bear-market-bottom-is-not-yet-reached-6cd1d386d082) - article by Frederick Kang from February 2023.
+* [What is the Sum-Check Protocol of Zero Knowledge Proof](https://medium.com/@foxtech123/what-is-the-sum-check-protocol-of-zero-knowledge-proof-994ea1dac651) - article by FoxTech from February 2023.
+* [Use of zk-SNARKs inside Blockchain Infrastructure](https://medium.com/@strnad.eth/use-of-zk-snarks-inside-blockchain-infrastructure-daaef7a18551) - article by Jakub Strnad from February 2023.
+* [Zero-Knowledge Proof for Privacy over Ethereum: Permutations over Lagrange-Bases for Oecumenical Non-Interactive Arguments of Knowledge (PLONK) [step-by-step] (Part 1)](https://medium.com/@iamagnix/zero-knowledge-proof-for-privacy-over-ethereum-permutations-over-lagrange-bases-for-oecumenical-dc7838e0bc8b) - article by Agnish Gnosh from February 2023.
+* [Overview of Modern SNARK Constructions - part 1](https://medium.com/@dragotanqueray/overview-of-modern-snark-constructions-part-1-2325e04883a1) and [part 2](https://medium.com/@dragotanqueray/overview-of-modern-snark-constructions-part-2-4f73ad67aa2c/)  - an article with overview of modern SNARK constructions from January and February 2023.

 ### Projects
 Projects that are using ZK-technology.

+* [Coingecko](https://www.coingecko.com/en/categories/zero-knowledge-zk?) - list of top Zero Knowledge Coins by Coingecko.

+#### Blockchain ecosystems
+* [Horizen](https://www.horizen.io/) - the most secure interoperable blockchain ecosystem supported by the largest and most decentralized multi-tiered node infrastructure in the industry.
+* [Axiom](https://www.axiom.xyz/) - ZK coprocessor for Ethereum which provides smart contracts trustless access to all on-chain data and arbitrary expressive compute over it

 #### Layer 1
+* [Mina](https://minaprotocol.com) - layer one protocol designed to deliver on the original promise of blockchain — true decentralization, scale and security.
 * [Zeisha Network](https://ziesha.network/) - layer-1 cryptocurrency which uses Zero Knowledge proofs as the back-end of its smart-contracts, focusing on a more scalable (Yet maintainable) blockchain by compressing transactions through zkRollup-like circuits.
 * [Dusk Network](https://dusk.network) - layer-1 blockchain protocol capable of powering privacy-preserving smart contracts that satisfy business compliance criteria.